 No. We do share in providing food at the Friday night Never Alone meeting.

 If I am already in another recovery program, such as Alcoholics Anonymous, Narcotics Anonymous or Al-Anon, may I still attend meetings?

 Absolutely.
-We encourage our members to participate in other 12-Step programs.
+We encourage our members to participate in other recovery programs.